daemmi/mhs-travel-map/readme.txt

 * add coordinates to the route
 * add coordinates which are not on the route
 * write to each coordinate a story by using the wordpress text editor
+* it will work with shortcodes
 * add to each coordinate start time and waiting time
-* for each route the total waiting time and the number of lifts will be calculated
+* for each route the total waiting time, the number of lifts, journey time and distance will be calculated
+* geocode your coordinate automatically
+* set the colour of each route
+* get a whole statistic about all route in one map

 == Installation ==